NandhiniRam2005/CS3500-KollywoodTacos.Pair-Assignment8-Chatting.ChatServer/WebServer/README.md

    this is why we decided to not add a property and have the max scores live inside the networkController class since it that is the only place it is used.
 3. Our webserver does not use a Players or Games class we were told that this was not necessary for getting 100 by a TA.
 We were told that as long as were able to get things working then there was not anything that we were required to do.
 For example we did not use ORM's.
+4. We originally had a lot of tests in our database some where our data base code was not polished.
+We deleted them all so it's not a mess for you and we have 5 good working examples in the database now you can look at those as well.

 # Assignment Specific Topics
 Our assignment specific topics include creating a Webserver that is connected to our data base to show the Snake Game's status oof the